wfrisch/squilt/README.md

 If you add an alias quilt=squilt or copy this script as 'quilt' to a directory that is earlier in $PATH you should be able to use it like you use quilt without noticying a difference.

+# Protection Level

+squilt uses namespace isolation techniques to mark most of the hosts file systems as read-only and to make possibly sensitive data inacessible (like the user's home directory or most system configuration files).
+Write access is still necessary in the current working directory where squilt is invoked.
+This means a malicous RPM spec file could still manipulate the RPM package's directory contents.
+When working with untrusted spec files this should be obvious, however.